-Turn On both Water Heater switches; the gas one on the monitor panel and the electric one.
-This will help reheat the water heater tank more quickly than a single source would alone.
+Turn ON both Water Heater switches propane gas and electric.
+This will help reheat the Water Heater tank more quickly than a single source would alone.
 Use this mode when you are using a larger than normal volume of hot water.